 Data for model evaluation on the process level is important for NWP model development.
 Such data is becoming increasingly available from satellites, ground based observations and experimental campaigns.
+The data is not always available for global exchange.
 Here we mention just a few examples of widely used observations.

-Top of the atmosphere longwave and shortwave radiation fluxes are very basic quantities for NWP and climate models and can be estimated, with varying degrees of accuracy, from several broadband or multi-spectral infra-red and visible satellite radiometers designed primarily for other purposes.
+Top of the atmosphere longwave and shortwave radiation fluxes are very basic quantities for NWP and climate models and can be estimated, with varying degrees of accuracy, from several broadband or multi-spectral infrared and visible satellite radiometers designed primarily for other purposes.
 Specialised instruments designed to measure accurately some component(s) of the Earth's radiation budget include CERES on TRMM, TERRA and Aqua, and GERB on MSG.
 Horizontal resolution is good.
 Accuracy is acceptable and depends on the accuracy of the absolute calibration and of the radiance to flux conversions.